shawntabrizi/shawntabrizi.github.io/_posts/2019-06-27-extending-substrate-runtime-modules.md

 While there are a few different ways you could approach solving this problem, it turns out [Sergei](https://github.com/pepyakin), as always, was absolutely correct about the best approach.

-One could copy the entire Contract module and make changes directly to the source code, but that means that any future updates and improvement to the Contract module would need to get added back into your fork of the module manually.
+One _could_ copy the entire Contract module and make changes directly to the source code (as I had originally suggested), but that means that any future updates and improvement to the Contract module would need to get added back into your fork of the module manually.
 This is definitely not a recommended approach, and one that I believe most users will naturally avoid anyway.

 Rather, creating a "wrapper module" which somehow applies itself on top of the existing SRML Contract module, but allows for additional logic to be added, would be the best here.
 It would create clear separation between the vanilla module and the changes made by the end user, and would allow for the module to automatically stay up to date with the latest changes to Substrate.